justone/scribe/API.md

 # <a name="scribe.highlight">scribe.highlight</a>

 Utilities for highlighting portions of strings with color.
+Primary entrypoint is the [`add`](#scribe.highlight/add) function.